Tim-Abwao/tim-abwao.github.io/_posts/2021-10-15-Assessing-Climate-Change-In-Kenya.md

 ## Conclusion

-There seem to be hardly any differences apparent when contrasting Kenya's climate in 1961-1990 to that in 1991-2020.
+There may seem to be hardly any differences when contrasting Kenya's climate in 1961-1990 to that in 1991-2020.

 <div>
     <iframe class="post-iframe" title="climate subplots" src='{{ page.img_path}}/climate-plot.html'></iframe>
 </div>

-However, a deeper look reveals that the monthly average temperature is consistently higher in 1991-2020 than in 1961-1990.
+However, a closer look reveals that the monthly average temperature is consistently higher in 1991-2020 than in 1961-1990.

 |      | 1961-1990 (°C) | 1991-2020 (°C) | Gain (°C) |
 | :--- | -------------: | -------------: | --------: |